decisivedevops/scripts/README.md

 ---

-To remove Docker images that are not being used by any running containers, you can extend the script to include the `docker rmi` command for each unused image.
-Here’s how you can do it without using the `--force` option:
+remove Docker images that are not being used by any running containers

 ```bash
 docker images --format '{{.Repository}}:{{.Tag}} {{.ID}}' | while read image; do